abhii-0602/zentrades_assignment/README.md

 # Getting Started with Create React App
-## All the task made in react.js
+## All the task are made in react.js
-task can be choosen from zentradetasks file all the modules are required to be insatll like bootstrap,router etc.
+task can be choosen from zentradetasks file which is present in src folder all the modules are required to be insatll like bootstrap,router etc.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).